Elise Cavanaugh '18 Receives Fulbright ETA Award

 Emily Zygiel ’16 Receives NSF Graduate Research Fellowship

 A student in the Ph.D.
 Program in Chemistry at MIT, and a member of the Nolan Lab, Emily recently received the National Science Foundation Graduate Research Fellowship (NSF-GRF), a highly competitive and coveted award.
 While a student at Stonehill, Emily received the prestigious Barry M. Goldwater Scholarship…

 Katherine Morelli ’16, a biology major and German minor, has been awarded the Fulbright English Teaching Assistantship (ETA) and will spend the 2017-2018 year in Germany.
 Following her Fulbright year, she plans to obtain a master’s in sociology while in Germany.

 Anna Tallmadge '15 Named Global Health Corps Fellow

 Anna Tallmadge has been awarded a competitive fellowship with Global Health Corps.
 She will spend the year in Kigali, Rwanda as a Monitoring and Evaluation Officer for the nonprofit organization Health Builders.

 Exceptionally strong students who have distinguished themselves in their academics, extracurricular activities, and personal lives are strongly encouraged to apply for these prestigious awards.
-Craig Almeida, Dean of Academic Achievement and Kris Silva, Prestigious Awards Advisor are available to assist students in the identification and pursuit of awards for which they would be competitive applicants.
+Craig Kelley, Associate Provost for Academic Achievement, and Kris Silva, Prestigious Awards Advisor are available to assist students in the identification and pursuit of awards for which they would be competitive applicants.